Mixed-Reality Digital Twins: Leveraging the Physical and Virtual Worlds for Hybrid Sim2Real Transition of Multi-Agent Reinforcement Learning Policies: Introduction

 \section{Introduction}

-In the rapidly evolving landscape of connected and autonomous vehicles (CAVs), the pursuit of intelligent and adaptive driving systems has emerged as a formidable challenge.
+Connected autonomous vehicles (CAVs) are exemplars of cyber-physical systems (CPS) operating within an environment with other agents.
+The development and deployment of such systems present a formidable challenge due to the increased complexity of multi-agent interactions.
 In such a milieu, multi-agent learning stands out as a promising avenue for developing autonomous vehicles capable of navigating complex and dynamic environments while considering the nature of interactions with their peers.
 Particularly, multi-agent reinforcement learning (MARL) offers the tantalizing potential of learning through self-exploration, which can potentially capture intricate cooperative/competitive multi-agent interactions.

-Cooperative MARL \cite{aradi2020survey, semnani2020multiagent, long2018optimally, wang2020mrcdrl, zhou2019learn, 9316033, DuckietownMARL2022} fosters an environment where autonomous vehicles collaborate and share information to accomplish collective objectives such as optimizing traffic flow, enhancing safety, and efficiently navigating road networks.
+Cooperative MARL \cite{semnani2020multiagent, long2018optimally, 9316033, DuckietownMARL2022} fosters an environment where autonomous vehicles collaborate and share information to accomplish collective objectives such as optimizing traffic flow, enhancing safety, and efficiently navigating road networks.
 It mirrors traffic situations where vehicles must work together, such as intersection management or platooning scenarios.
 Challenges in cooperative MARL include coordinating vehicle actions to minimize congestion, maintaining safety margins, and ensuring smooth interactions with peers.

-On the other hand, competitive MARL \cite{9790832, fuchs2020, song2021, AutoRACE-2021, MultiTeamRacing2023} introduces elements of privacy and rivalry in autonomous driving, simulating scenarios such as overtaking, merging in congested traffic, or racing.
+On the other hand, competitive MARL \cite{9790832, MultiTeamRacing2023, fuchs2020, song2021} introduces elements of privacy and rivalry in autonomous driving, simulating scenarios such as overtaking, merging in congested traffic, or racing.
 In this paradigm, agents strive to outperform their counterparts, prioritizing individual success over coordination.
 Challenges in competitive MARL encompass strategic decision-making, opponent modeling, and adapting to aggressive driving behaviors while preserving safety.